Labour Growth Group: Organisation

 The group has been reported as being 'pro-Starmer'.

 PoliticsHome reported that Labour MPs from the left of the party were sceptical of the group, with one believing it is a 'front' set up by the government to support its work.

 Membership

 The membership has been reported as the signatories of the letter to Starmer.
 The group includes some Parliamentary Private Secretaries (PPS).
 The original letter had 54 signatories, but the Spectator reported as of the end of July 2024, there were over 60 members, while the Times reported the figure was 'close to 70'.
-In December 2024, the New Stateman reported the group was at 'nearly 100' members.
+In December 2024, the New Statesman reported the group was at 'nearly 100' members.

 In July 2025, analysis by LabourList and PLMR suggested that the group had 55 publicly-known members.

 The current Co-Chairs are Chris Curtis and Lola McEvoy.
 The director is Mark McVitie, who also works for Curtis's MP office.